-Typically, Realtors new to the field will receive a lower commission split (for example, a first-year agent often receives about 50 percent of the commission paid to the broker).
-Realtors may also have to split the commission with the buyer’s real estate agent.
+Real estate agents don’t have a typical salary or hourly rate, but instead, work off commission.
+The commission you'll earn as a real estate agent in Texas can vary.
+Agents just entering the field might receive a lower commission split (for example, a first-year agent often receives about 50 percent of the commission paid to the broker).
+They may also have to split the commission with the buyer’s real estate agent.

-Most Realtors are paid through a listing agreement, which is signed by the seller and the listing agent.
+Most real estate agents are paid through a listing agreement, which is signed by the seller and the listing agent.
 The listing broker then shares part of that commission with the brokerage that represents the buyer.

 According to recent figures from the U.S. Census Bureau, Texas cities are growing faster than cities in all other states.
 It’s safe to say that now is the time to dive into the real estate market and get your Texas real estate license.

 If you’re in Austin and considering getting your real estate license, you could potentially make an average of $88,996 per year as of June 2022.
 This is 13% above the national average.
 Austin saw extreme growth several years ago due to the booming tech scene and has been a thriving market ever since with a population that’s steadily making its way to one million.
 Austin agents can expect to sell single-family homes as well as downtown condos.